ztyyLV/web-twain-docs/indepth/development/Pro-service.md

 ## Virtual Developer Service

 Although most of our customers have their own development teams (some are developers themselves) and can build their applications with the help of `DWT` documentation, there are still some customers who come to us for ready-made solutions.
 In other words, they would rather get a sample application that already has the required features than study the details of the SDK itself.
-In view of this, Dynamsoft provides a professional service called "Virtual Developer" (VDS).
+In view of this, Dynamsoft provides a professional service called "Virtual Developer Service" (VDS).
 The idea is that Dynamsoft designate a team to help with the integration of `DWT` into customers applications, from requirements analysis to successful deployment.

 The following is how VDS works